 Serious side effects

-Muscle breakdown: You may experience muscle pain, tenderness, and weakness while taking Crestor.
-This comes from the breakdown of the muscles attached to your bones (skeletal muscles).
-It can be serious.
-This effect may also lead to severe kidney damage from the buildup of protein from the muscle tissue that is processed through your kidneys.
+Rhabdomyolysis is a breakdown of the muscles attached to your bones (skeletal muscles).
+It can be serious and can lead to severe kidney damage from the buildup of protein from the muscle tissue that is processed through your kidneys.

 - take certain other medicines while you take Crestor